HiveMQ Edge General Installation Information

 Prerequisites

-The first step is to add the HiveMQ Helm char repository to your local Helm setup.
+The first step is to add the HiveMQ Helm charts GitHub repository to your local Helm setup.

 helm repo add hivemq https://hivemq.github.io/helm-charts && helm repo update